Thaai Mookaambikai: Plot

-In Madras, Muthu, the younger brother, is a homeless man, who is wrongly accused of murder and sentenced to death after Mani, the real culprit, tricks him into getting arrested.
+In Madras, Muthu, the younger brother, is a homeless man who is wrongly accused of murder and sentenced to death after Mani, the real culprit, tricks him into getting arrested.
 Kannappan, a reformed saint, meets Muthu and promises to clear his name.
-Kannappan's intervention sets the stage for justice to be served, while Muthu's fate hangs in the balance.
 Meanwhile, Mani plans to marry Judge Natarajan's daughter Lakshmi, but receives a telegram summoning him to Kollur, which he hides to avoid canceling the engagement.
 Meanwhile, the Goddess, disguising herself as Natarajan's sister, calls from Delhi, suggesting the engagement be held at Kollur Mookambika temple.
 As Muthu faces execution for Mani's crime, the spirit of Azhagesan (Mani's victim) forces Mani to confess, leading to Muthu's release.
 Natarajan then approves Muthu's marriage to Lakshmi.
-However, Mani escapes prison and learns about Muthu's marriage plans in Kollur, deciding to intervene and stop it.
+However, Mani escapes prison and learns about Muthu's marriage plans in Kollur, deciding to stop it.

 In Kollur, Ganesa Bhattar suffers from age-related ailments and blindness.
 Since Poorani is unable to visit him due to their past disagreement, she performs rituals for his health.
 The Goddess, in the form of Bhagavathi, taking Raakayi's form, cares for Ganesa Bhattar, helping him realize his mistakes and restoring his vision.
 Ganesa Bhattar reunites with Poorani after she has a dream about Raakayi.
 Meanwhile, the three siblings - Senthil, Vellaiyamma, and Muthu - arrive in Kollur under different circumstances.
 Muthu and his fiancée, Lakshmi, are stopped by Mani, who attempts to abduct Lakshmi but is thwarted by Muthu.
 Vellaiyamma arrives with Mookayi, seeking a cure for Mookayi's muteness.
 Senthil comes with his wife Durga, who is miraculously cured after visiting the temple.
 The siblings reunite upon seeing the unique dollar chain gifted by Poorani.
 Mookayi introduces them to Poorani, who is overjoyed to see Raakayi's children together again.

 The film concludes with everyone searching for Mookayi.
 Ganesa Bhattar reveals that the Goddess had taken human form as Mookayi to reunite the separated siblings.
 The drunkard Dharma Kartha is seen as a mentally affected beggar, a testament to divine justice.